-The AVR supports audio playback from some applications available for the iPhone and the iPod touch.
+The AVR supports audio playback from some applications available for the iPod touch.
 Place the system in iPod Manual Mode by pressing the Menu Button and selecting "Photo/Manual".
-Then use the controls on the iPhone or iPod touch to run the application.
+Then use the controls on the iPod touch to run the application.
 Due to the wide variety of applications and many factors affecting them, playback is not guaranteed.